Still the same amazing day

 All dancers must be from the same academic school.

-- This is a only Academic School or College competition, not for dance schools.
+This is a competition for Academic Schools or Colleges only, not for dance schools.

-- Music will need to be emailed in before the event - (Please bring a back up copy of your music on a memory stick/ iPad/ phone/ cd)
+Music will need to be uploaded via the link that will be sent out to you after registration closes, this must be in before the event - (Please bring a back up copy of your music on a memory stick/ iPad/ phone/ cd)

 Acrobatic moves may be used if you wish but, if deemed to be unsafe, groups will be penalised.